PoolPy: Automated combinatorial pooling for high-throughput molecular profiling: Methods

-The hierarchical design is different from all the other designs implemented in PoolPy, as it is the only strictly adaptive method.
-This design aims to minimize the number of total experiments by zooming in on positive samples step by step.
-The core idea is to split all samples in subsets $\mathbb{S}_w$ (effectively partitioning $\mathbb{S}$) with the properties:

-where $\delta$ is the Kronecker delta applied to sets.
-After this step, we test all pools and restart the procedure iteratively for each positive one.
-The case of $D=1$ is of particular theoretical interest.
-In fact, a possible intuition would be that the most favorable solution is the binary one: i.e. always splitting the samples into two sets.
-In general, we would require:

-which can be much smaller than $S$, especially for large values.
-Ignoring, for simplicity, the integer nature of the problem, we can generalize the above expression assuming that all splits are constant and in $k$ parts at each step.
-This yields:

-where we still need to minimize for $k$.
-Here, we aim to link this problem with a known one and therefore introduce the function $o(k)$ as the objective function.
-The factor $\ln(S)$ does not affect the minimization and is therefore excluded.
-As $o(k)>0 \forall k > 1$ is a continuous function, we consider the reciprocal of $o(k)$ and later take the maximum.
-We then define the new $o(k)$ as:

-We can then safely exponentiate without impacting the value of $k$ for which the maximum occurs, yielding:

-The maximum is found when $k=e$.
-As only integer splits are feasible, this solution is of limited practical use.
-Interestingly, this objective function coincides with the well-known partition problem for maximum product.
-In brief, the partition problem for $N$ aims to find the set of numbers such that the sum is equal to $N$ and the product is maximum.
-Assuming that all numbers in the set are equal to $n$, their product $P$ is:

-Since $N>1$, maximizing $P$ is equivalent to maximizing $n^{1/n}$, which is exactly our objective function.
-Since the partition problem has also been solved on integers, the solution is as follows: all $n$ are equal to $3$ apart from one (in the case where $N\bmod 3=2$) or two (in the case where $N\bmod 3=1$) which are equal to $2$.
-In the context of pooling, this corresponds to always dividing samples into three pools until we have $4$ or $2$ samples left, when they are divided in two pools.
-For higher $D$, the optimal splitting strategy might differ, and the reported best pooling steps are obtained by exhaustive search.

-\subsection{Matrix design}
+\subsubsection{Matrix design}

-Here, we formalize an intuitive method: the matrix design.
-In this approach, all samples are ideally arranged in a square matrix, and all samples in the same row (or column) are combined into a single pool.
+In the matrix design, all samples are ideally arranged in a square matrix, and all samples in the same row or column are combined into a single pool.
 This yields $W \sim 2\sqrt{S}$, which already reduces the experimental burden from $S=6$.
-While $S$ is not always a perfect square, this has minimal impact on the effectiveness of this design.
+While $S$ cannot always be arranged in a perfect square, this has minimal impact on the effectiveness of this design.
 We aim to analytically determine the number of pools needed as well as to express the sets $\mathbb{S}_w$ and, conversely, $\mathbb{W}_s$ in a compact form.
 Let the number of rows be $A=\ceil{\sqrt{S}}$ and the number of columns $B=\ceil{S/A}$.
 It follows that $A-1\le B\le A$.
 To identify the row-derived pools, assuming the matrix is filled left-to-right and top-to-bottom, we have:

 Here, the floor operation is equivalent to the computational 'integer division'.
 For the column pools, we define:

 Finally, we can define the total number of pools and their assignment as: